ietf-wg-cellar/ebml-specification/specification.markdown

 `\a\x\global` corresponds to an EBMLPathAtom occurrence of 1.
-The Element `\a\x\y\global` corresponds to an EBMLPathAtom occurrence of 2, etc. In those case `\a\x` or `\a\x\y` **MUST** be valid pathes to be able to contain the element `global`.
+The Element `\a\x\y\global` corresponds to an EBMLPathAtom occurrence of 2, etc. In those case `\a\x` or `\a\x\y` **MUST** be valid paths to be able to contain the element `global`.

 Consider another EBML Path `\a\(1-\)global`.
 There has to be at least one EBMLPathAtom between the `\a\` part and `global`.